billpg/POP3Listener/BuildYourOwnPOP3Server.md

 - Make the delete operation atomic.
 Consider what needs to happen if something goes wrong part way through.
 - Think about what should happen if the server requests deleting a message that's already gone.

-# Why does the server download all the messages in the mailbox everytime I log-in?
+# "Why does the server download all the messages in the mailbox everytime I log-in?"
 Because the client is calling the `STAT` command and the server needs to know how big the messages are to send back to the client.
 Sometimes the server needs to know how big a message is and the default handler does it by reading the message ad counting bytes.
 As you almost certainly have a better way of finding the size of a message, you can provide your own handler that does this job better.